 Title IV financial aid funds are awarded to students with the assumption that the student will attend school for the entire semester or payment period.
 However, if a student withdraws or is dropped from all classes, there is a unique refund schedule for financial aid disbursements on top of CCSF's tuition & fee refund process.

 CCSF Tuition & Fee Refund Process

 The enrollment fee may be refundable, in full or in part, depending on total registered units at the end of the second calendar week of instruction for full length courses or 10% of the course length for short term courses.
-You can view more information about enrollment fee refunds online or by contacting Admissions & Records.
+You can view online information about enrollment fee refunds or by contacting Admissions & Records.